cakephp/docs/en/controllers/request-response.rst

 Accessing request parameters
 ============================

-CakeRequest exposes several interfaces for accessing request parameters.
+:php:class:`CakeRequest` exposes several interfaces for accessing request parameters.
 The first is as object properties, the second is array indexes, and the third is through ``$this->request->params``::

     $this->request->controller;